NinVoido/spotify-vpn/doc/man-sections/server-options.rst

 --server-bridge args
-  A helper directive similar to ``--server`` which is designed to simplify the configuration of OpenVPN's server mode in ethernet bridging configurations.
+  A helper directive similar to ``--server`` which is designed to simplify the configuration of spotify's server mode in ethernet bridging configurations.

   Valid syntaxes: